-Management believes that the provision recorded for the current year's three-month period is adequate in view of the present condition of our loan portfolio and the sufficiency of collateral supporting our non-performing loans.
+Management believes that the provision recorded for the current year's three-month period three and six-month periods is adequate in view of the present condition of our loan portfolio and the sufficiency of collateral supporting our non-performing loans.
 We continually monitor non-performing loan relationships and will adjust our provision, as necessary, if changing facts and circumstances require a change in the ACL.
 In addition, a decline in the quality of our loan portfolio as a result of general economic conditions, factors affecting particular borrowers or our market areas, or otherwise, could all affect the adequacy of our ACL.
 If there are significant charge-offs against the ACL, or we otherwise determine that the ACL is inadequate, we will need to record an additional provision in the future.

 Non-interest Income.
-The following table reflects the various components of non-interest income for the three-month periods ended March 31, 2024 and 2023, respectively.
+The following table reflects the various components of non-interest income for the three-month three and six-month periods ended March 31, 2024 June 30, 2024 and 2023, respectively.